IgorDrgonec/VectorBT-Flask/README.md

 - [x] **Chunking**: Innovative chunking mechanism that takes a specification of how arguments should be chunked, automatically splits them, passes each chunk to the function, and merges back the results.
 This way, you can run any function in a distributed manner!
 Additionally, vectorbt PRO provides the chunking specification for all arguments of most Numba-compiled functions.
 Chunking can be enabled by a single command.
 No more out-of-memory errors!
 - [x] **Multithreading**: Integration of the Dask backend for running multiple chunks across multiple threads.
 Cuts down execution time on Apple M1 by 3-4x, and even more depending on the number of cores.
 Dask + Numba = :muscle:
 - [x] **Multiprocessing**: Integration of the Ray backend for running multiple chunks across multiple processes.
 Ever wanted to test billions of hyperparameter combinations in a matter of minutes?
 This is now possible by scaling functions and entire applications up in the cloud using the Ray cluster. :eyes:
 - [x] **Jitting**: Jitting means just-in-time compiling.
-Although Numba remains the main jitter in vectorbt, vectorbt PRO now enables implementation of custom jitter classes such as that for [JAX](https://github.com/google/jax) with GPU support.
+Although Numba remains the primary jitter in vectorbt, vectorbt PRO now enables implementation of custom jitter classes such as that for [JAX](https://github.com/google/jax) with GPU support.
 Every jitted function is registered globally so you can switch between implementations using a single command.
 - [x] **Caching**: Caching has been reimplemented from the ground up and now it's being managed by a single registry.
 This allows for tracking useful statistics of all cacheable parts of vectorbt, such as to display the total cached size in MB.
 Full control and transparency.

 ### Flexibility

-- [x] **Smart broadcasting**: Broadcasting mechanism has been completely refactored and now supports parameters - almost every function can build a product of multiple hyperparameter combinations with a single line of code. :magic_wand:
+- [x] **Smart broadcasting**: Broadcasting mechanism has been completely refactored and now supports parameters.
+Build a product of multiple hyperparameter combinations with a single line of code. :magic_wand:
 - [x] **Meta methods**: Many methods such as rolling apply are now available in two flavors: regular (instance methods) and meta (class methods).
 Regular methods work as usual, while meta methods are not bound to any array and act as micro-pipelines with their own broadcasting and templating logic.

 ### Data